informalsystems/quint/README.md

 Historically, the motivation for Quint was to provide an alternative surface syntax for TLA+ specifications.
 This syntax aims at being both more familiar to programmers and easier to parse and analyze.
+However, the most important feature of our syntax is that it is relatively minimal and easy to parse, and is therefore an easy target for advanced developer tooling.
 Quint is compatible with TLA+ and will soon be supported in [Apalache][].

 ## Name origin